fullscreen-triangle/bene-gesserit/README.md

 - Include performance benchmarks
 - Maintain clear API documentation

-## Philosophy
+## Framework Philosophy

-*"The membrane is the fundamental unit of biological computation"*

-This module recognizes that cellular membranes are not just barriers but active computational elements.
-By implementing authentic membrane biophysics, we create AI systems that operate within genuine biological constraints rather than abstract mathematical frameworks.

-Membranes define what's possible - they set the energy costs, the time scales, and the fundamental limits of biological computation.
-This module brings those constraints into artificial systems, creating more realistic and potentially more capable AI.
+*"Oscillations determine where systems land; entropy measures the distribution of endpoints"*

+This framework recognizes that entropy is not an abstract statistical quantity but represents the tangible distribution of where oscillatory systems terminate.
+By implementing oscillations as fundamental rather than derived phenomena, we create computational systems that operate according to the same principles governing everything from enzyme cycles to cosmic evolution.

+Traditional approaches treat time as fundamental and entropy as abstract.
+This framework reverses that relationship: oscillatory dynamics are fundamental, time emerges from oscillatory patterns, and entropy becomes a directly manipulable parameter through endpoint control.

+The result is biological quantum computing that operates within authentic cellular constraints while providing unprecedented control over thermodynamic processes.
+Rather than fighting entropy, the system harnesses oscillatory dynamics to direct where energy and information flow, making entropy an engineering parameter rather than an inevitable limitation.

 ## License